Location: Deep Bay Antigua

 When breakfast was done, a swift clean-up followed while at the same time raising the anchor, and we were off on our very last sail back to Antigua from Barbuda.
 With a calm sea state, we were in for a calm sail, where we could relax on deck, bathing in the sun as Ocean Star carried us through the Caribbean Sea.
 It was a short sail, only a few hours, so upon arrival, there was still time left in the day to be productive on our oceanography projects and whatever else our hearts desired.

 Although at our new anchorage our boat was suddenly surrounded by moon jellyfish, Luke and Mike insisted on free diving under the boat anyway, to see if the remoras that had made our acquaintance as we sailed along the coast of Barbuda were still there.
 They returned to us, having endured multiple jellyfish stings with the unfortunate news that our friends had left us.
 For dinner, Adelaide and friends blessed us with a wonderful lentil meal accompanied by pork sausages.
 Afterward, as if her dinner wasn’t enough, she surprised us with a lemon cake which everyone enjoyed thoroughly. after a long day, a sail day, everyone was happy to finally get some sleep as day 73 came to a gentle end.

 Picture 3- Post putting on the sail covers

 Picture 5- Enjoying the afternoon

-Picture 6- The Dashing Calum Nish walking around deck
+Picture 6- The Dashing Calum Nish walking around the deck